Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/how-to/_manual-mapping-cert-consumers.md

 ---
-nav_title: Manual Mappings Between Certificate and Consumer Object
+nav_title: Manual Mappings Between Certificate and Consumer Objects
-title: Manual Mappings Between Certificate and Consumer Object
+title: Manual Mappings Between Certificate and Consumer Objects
 ---
 Sometimes, you might not want to use automatic consumer lookup, or you have certificates that contain a field value not directly associated with consumer objects.
 In those